The Internet offers a means to share and communicate in a variety of different ways.

 However, it is very important that we all keep ourselves safe when we are interacting with people online.

-E-Safety is embedded in the school curriculum but children need to take equal care at home.
+Online Safety is embedded in the school curriculum but children need to take equal care at home.

 Below are the school's E-Safety rules as well as links to other useful E-safety material.